camaraproject/Commonalities/documentation/API-design-guidelines.md

 ##### Inheritance
 The mappings section is not mandatory in discriminator, by default ClassName are used as values to populate the property.
 You can use mappings to restrict usage to subset of subclasses.
+When it's possible, use Object Name as key in mapping section.
+This will simplify the work of providers and consumers who use openapi generators.

 ``` yaml
     IpAddr: